-In clinical research, the Principal Investigator (PI) is responsible for conducting the trial including the collection of reliable data.
-They are therefore responsible for ensuring the veracity and quality of the data in the EDC.3 In this study, we will argue that, given the risk of EHR errata and redundancy, direct Principal Investigator review, interpretation, and calibration of the EHR data on current medications and medical history is crucial prior to the data entry into the EDC.
+In clinical research, the Principal Investigator (PI) is responsible for conducting the trial, including the collection of reliable data.
+They are therefore responsible for ensuring the veracity and quality of the data in the EDC.10 In this study, we will argue that, given the risk of EHR errata and redundancy, direct PI review, interpretation, and calibration of the EHR data on current medications and medical history is crucial prior to the data entry into the EDC.
 Thus, direct EHR to EDC integration without PI intermediation could result in lower quality and reliability of data with increased risks to patient safety through inaccurate eligibility determination.

-The purpose of this paper is to showcase the fallacy of the assumption that direct EHR to EDC data entry is either appropriate or error free.
-In this retrospective study, we focused specifically on two elements in the EHR that are foundational to determining subject eligibility for clinical research trials—medical problem lists and medication history.
-We measured concordance between the subject’s EHRs at time of screening versus the data entered into the EDC, for the screening visit, in order to assess how accurate and reliable the EHR data was as a basis for clinical trial data entry.
-This presumes that the EDC data is the true data and the EHR is the variable.
+The purpose of this paper is to showcase the fallacy of the assumptions that direct EHR to EDC data entry are error-free or appropriate for use..
+In this retrospective study, we focused on two elements in the EHR that are foundational to determining subject eligibility for clinical research trials: medical problem lists and medication history.
+We measured concordance between the subject’s EHRs at time of screening and the data entered into the EDC, for the screening visit, in order to assess how accurate and reliable the EHR data was as a basis for clinical trial data entry.
+This presumes that the EDC data is the true data and that the EHR is the variable.

 Methods

-We solicited five US-based clinical research sites who were conducting active clinical trials.
+We solicited five US-based clinical research sites that were conducting active clinical trials.
 Table 1 provides descriptive statistics about the sites.
-Given the collection of data was retrospective and covered by the informed consent form that subjects signed prior to enrollment, sites were expected to comply with applicable legal requirements and obtain additional sponsor or subject clearance as needed.
-The sites we solicited all utilize the CRIO eSource platform, which is an electronic records system that permits sites to configure source templates and capture source data.
+Given that the collection of data was retrospective and was covered by the informed consent form that subjects signed prior to enrollment, sites were expected to comply with applicable legal requirements and to obtain additional sponsor or subject clearance as needed.
+The sites solicited all utilize the CRIO eSource platform, an electronic records system that permits sites to configure source templates and to capture source data.
 Site selection was conducted by an email survey.
 All active research sites

-who were currently participating in the use of the CRIO software were sent an email requesting their participation in this study.
-All sites who responded in the affirmative were selected and their data collected.
-This establishes the foundational data for each subject as it pertains to that clinical trial.
+that were currently participating in the use of the CRIO software were sent an email that requested their participation in this study.
+All sites that responded in the affirmative were selected and their data collected.
+This data collection method establishes the foundational data for each subject as it pertains to that clinical trial.
 Sites then use this records system for subsequent entry into the EDC system.
-Given EDC data is expected to be extracted directly from source data to retain data integrity, we will assume data ultimately entered into the EDC is identical to data in the CRIO eSource platform.
+Given that EDC data is expected to be extracted directly from source data to retain data integrity, we will assume data ultimately entered into the EDC is identical to data in the CRIO eSource platform.